 Running a company blog can be a great way to connect with consumers, but finding the time to write and upload new posts can be challenging, given the packed-full days and overstuffed “to do” lists that many of us maintain.

 For this reason, one of the WordPress features that users love most is the ability to schedule website updates in the future and then have them go live at specified times.
-This feature alone can be a life-saver, allowing busy webmasters to sit down, write out a few posts at once and then have them deploy at given times over the next weeks or months.
+This feature alone can be a life-saver, allowing busy entrepreneurs to sit down, write out a few posts at once and then have them deploy at given times over the next weeks or months.

 Reason #10 – It’s free!

-While you might wind up paying a small fee for professional themes or plugins (or a much larger fee, should you hire out for a custom WordPress theme), the basic WordPress installation is free to use – making this specific site design platform a great option for webmasters who are just beginning the process of creating their companies’ online presence.
+While you might wind up paying a small fee for professional themes or plugins (or a much larger fee, should you hire out for a custom WordPress theme), the basic WordPress installation is free to use – making this specific site design platform a great option for business owners who are just beginning the process of creating their companies’ online presence.

 Of course, WordPress isn’t right for everyone.
 The system does have its limitations, and there are certain situations that require more advanced developments that WordPress can provide (as in the case of major e-commerce outlets and some online training courses).

 However, for a large number of people, WordPress represents a quick and easy way to get a professional website created and uploaded with the smallest amount of hassle possible.
 If the benefits described above appeal to you and your unique situation, go ahead and give this innovative and highly accessible platform a try!
-Visit our coupons page for a limited-time offer by clicking the link below.